 Three Sisters Viewpoint: Canmore Sunrise Spot

 I loved the Three Sisters lookout and I think this is the best of the Canmore viewpoints and is definitely answers the question of where to watch sunrise in Canmore.
 This photo spot took me some research to find.
-The directions are to park at the off-leash dog park near Alpine Helicopters in Canmore, cross the highway and go under the train tracks using the short tunnel.
+There is now parking on the south side of the highway across from the off-leash dog park near Alpine Helicopters in Canmore, or you can park at the dog park and cross the highway under the train tracks via the short tunnel.
 Follow the river bed until it becomes a path and walk about 5 minutes to the Spring Creek.
 It is best to come here at sunrise as the river is most likely to be flat for the reflection of the Three Sisters.
 If you are lucky the sunrise will have some amazing colours to the sides of the Three Sisters.
 This isn’t a secret spot but it is also not well known and it was definitely worth coming before sunrise to enjoy the quiet and watch the world slowly wake up.
 Dean may have had a different opinion on this though.

 Engine Bridge on Bow River Photo Spot